Who doesn’t love IKEA hacks? The brilliance of IKEA hacks lies in the creativity, affordability, and the do-ability of these ideas.

 One of my favorite IKEA hacks is the clever use of this SKUBB Hanging shoe organizer with 16 useful pockets.
 They are such a bargain at $5.99 each and they can be used in so many ways!

 I love to join two together to create a clutter-free water bottle storage solution.

 IKEA Hacks – Parent Pockets

-Parent pockets are one of my top ten must-haves for early years classroom organization.
+Parent pockets are one of my top ten must-haves for classroom organization.
 They can be used to pass on notes for individual students as well as for parents to access take-home letters and important information.
-You’ll find it so much easier to post take-home letters, notes and flyers into these easy to reach parent pockets.
+You’ll find it so much easier to post take-home letters, notes, and flyers into these easy to reach parent pockets.
 What’s more, parents and guardians will love you for it too!

 For more simple ideas that will help to improve your classroom organization, read my blog 10 Simple Steps to Improve Classroom Organization.